DEIB-GECO/NMTF-link/README.md

   *Options*: "maximum_metric", "relative_error" or "maximum_iterations".

-    - "maximum_metric" option runs the algorithm 5 times with masking, chooses the iteration with best average evaluation metric, runs one more time (without evaluation) until the chosen iteration and outputs the results.
-It also outputs evaluation plots to the main directory.
+    - "maximum_metric" option runs the algorithm 5 times with masking, chooses the iteration with best average evaluation metric, runs one more time (without masking and evaluation) until the chosen iteration and outputs the results; it also outputs evaluation plots to the main directory.
-    - "relative_error" option runs the algorithm 5 times with masking, chooses the first iteration of each run with relative error < 0.001, runs one more time (without evaluation) until the chosen iteration and outputs the results.
-It also outputs evaluation plots to the main directory.
+    - "relative_error" option runs the algorithm 5 times with masking, chooses the first iteration of each run with relative error < 0.001, runs one more time (without masking and evaluation) until the chosen iteration and outputs the results; it also outputs evaluation plots to the main directory.
     - "maximum_iterations" option runs the chosen number of iterations without masking and outputs the result for the last iteration.

 - **likelihood.threshold**, minimum NMTF score value for the novel links predicted.